quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/calendar-adapters.md

 } from '@timestamp-js/core'
 import { islamicCivilCalendar } from '@timestamp-js/calendar-islamic'

+// Keep this in sync with the QCalendar `weekdays` prop for the native view.
+// This Hijri example starts on Saturday.
+With dir="rtl",
-const hijriWeekdays = [6, 0, 1, 2, 3, 4, 5]
+// Saturday renders on the right edge of the calendar. const hijriWeekdays = [6, 0, 1, 2, 3, 4, 5]

 function toHijri(timestamp: Timestamp) {
-  return createCalendarTimestampFromEpochDay(getEpochDay(timestamp), islamicCivilCalendar)
-}
+  // Bridge from the stored Gregorian date to the same absolute day in Hijri. return createCalendarTimestampFromEpochDay(getEpochDay(timestamp), islamicCivilCalendar) }

 function toGregorian(hijriTimestamp: Timestamp) {
-  return createCalendarTimestampFromEpochDay(getEpochDay(hijriTimestamp, islamicCivilCalendar))
+  // Bridge native adapter results back for QCalendar and Gregorian-backed APIs. return createCalendarTimestampFromEpochDay(getEpochDay(hijriTimestamp, islamicCivilCalendar)) }
-}

 const selectedGregorian = parseTimestamp('2024-03-25')!
 const selectedHijri = toHijri(selectedGregorian)

-const monthStart = getCalendarStartOfMonth(selectedHijri, islamicCivilCalendar)
-const monthEnd = getCalendarEndOfMonth(selectedHijri, islamicCivilCalendar)
+// These are the first and last days of the native month itself. const monthStart = getCalendarStartOfMonth(selectedHijri, islamicCivilCalendar) const monthEnd = getCalendarEndOfMonth(selectedHijri, islamicCivilCalendar)

-const gridStart = getCalendarStartOfWeek(monthStart, hijriWeekdays, islamicCivilCalendar)
-const gridEnd = getCalendarEndOfWeek(monthEnd, hijriWeekdays, islamicCivilCalendar)
+// These include leading/trailing outside days needed by a full month grid. const gridStart = getCalendarStartOfWeek(monthStart, hijriWeekdays, islamicCivilCalendar) const gridEnd = getCalendarEndOfWeek(monthEnd, hijriWeekdays, islamicCivilCalendar)

-const gridStartGregorian = toGregorian(gridStart)
-const gridEndGregorian = toGregorian(gridEnd)
+// Use these Gregorian dates when querying or driving QCalendar-visible ranges. const gridStartGregorian = toGregorian(gridStart) const gridEndGregorian = toGregorian(gridEnd)
 ```